 However, \textbf{\emph{large-scale scene generation with spatial expansion}}, which aims to build expansive and immersive 3D environments for arbitrary driving simulation, remains an emerging yet underexplored direction.
 A handful of pioneering works have explored 3D driving scene generation at scale.
 For example, SemCity~\cite{SemCity} generates city-scale 3D occupancy grids using DMs, but the lack of appearance details limits its practicality for realistic simulation.
 UniScene~\cite{UniScene} and InfiniCube~\cite{InfiniCube} extend this by generating both 3D occupancy and images, but require a manually defined large-scale layout as a conditioning input, complicating the generation process and hindering flexibility.

-In this work, we explore the potential solution to large-scale scene generation with spatial expansion, which faces the following three main challenges: 1) \emph{Flexible Controllability}: Enabling versatile control through both low-level conditions (e.g., layouts) for precise scene composition and high-level prompts (e.g., user-intent text descriptions) for efficient, intuitive customization.
-For instance, as shown in Fig.~\ref{fig:pipeline}, users can provide a brief scene description, which the system elaborates into a plausible scene by fully harnessing the generative model's creative capacity; 2) \emph{High-Fidelity Geometry and Appearance}: generating intricate geometry alongside photorealistic appearance, which is essential to ensure both the structural integrity and visual realism of the 3D scene; 3) \emph{Large-Scale Consistency}: maintaining spatial coherence across interconnected regions to ensure global consistency throughout the extended scene.
+In this work, we tackle the problem of large-scale scene generation with spatial expansion, which presents three key challenges: 1) \emph{Flexible Controllability}: enabling versatile control through both low-level conditions (e.g., layouts) for precise scene composition and high-level prompts (e.g., user-intent text descriptions) for intuitive customization; 2) \emph{High-Fidelity Geometry and Appearance}: generating intricate geometry with photorealistic appearance to ensure structural integrity and visual realism in 3D scenes; 3) \emph{Large-Scale Consistency}: maintaining spatial coherence across extended regions to ensure global consistency throughout the generated environment.